-The measured temperature after the power to the canister was switched on again ranges from $28.0\,^{\circ}\text{C}$ (in the periphery of the upper bentonite cylinder C4) to $70.0\,^{\circ}\text{C}$ in block R5 close to the canister.
-The highest temperature gradient measured in the buffer is $0.57\,^{\circ}\text{C}$ /cm (block R5).
+The measured temperature after the power to the canister was switched on again ranges from 28.0° C (in the periphery of the upper bentonite cylinder C4) to 70.0° C in block R5 close to the canister.
+The highest temperature gradient measured in the buffer is 0.57° C /cm (block R5).

-Twenty-nine sensors are out of order.
+Thirty-two sensors are out of order.

-The temperature in the buffer is also measured with the Geokon sensors (from day 1350).
-The maximum temperature recorded with these sensors is about 59 °C at the end of this measuring period (PBU10002 placed in the centre of block C1 close to the canister).
+The temperature in the buffer is also measured with the Geokon sensors (from day 1,350).
+The maximum temperature recorded with these sensors is about 51°C at the end of this measuring period (UBU10010 placed in block R5).

 5.2.5 Canister power in dep. hole 1 (App.
-1\page 105)
+1\page 89)

-The power of the canister in whole 1 was kept constant during one year at 1800 W since the start 010917.
+The power of the canister in whole 1 was kept constant during one year at 1,800 W since the start 010917.
 After one year the power was decreased with about 20 W. After another year the power was decreased with about 40 W. The next reduction of power was made at the beginning of September year 2004 (about 30 W).
-The power of the canister in hole 1 was about 1710 W after this reduction.
+The power of the canister in hole 1 was about 1,710 W after this reduction.
 During the period between December 6 and December 15 2004 the power to the canister was switched off.
-After that period the power was adjusted to about 1710 W again.
-At the beginning of December 2005, 2006, 2007 and January 2009 the power was decreased with 30 W. After the latest reduction the power is now about 1590 W.
+After that period the power was adjusted to about 1,710 W again.
+At the beginning of December 2005, 2006, 2007 and January 2009 and 2010 the power was decreased with 30 W. After the latest reduction the power is now about 1,560 W.

 5.2.6 Temperature on the canister surface (App.
-1\pages 106)
+1\pages 90)

 The first diagram shows the maximum temperature, measured with the optical cables placed on the surface of the canister, plotted as function of time.
-The maximum measured temperature on the canister surface is about 75 °C. With no damages on the optical cables this plot should have four curves.
+The maximum measured temperature on the canister surface is about 75°C. With no damages on the optical cables this plot should have four curves.
 Only one curve with relevant values is presented here up to December 24 which indicates that the optical cables are damaged.
 The second diagram shows the distribution of the temperature along the optical cables at December 1 2004.
 The length of the cables on the canister surface is about 20 m.
 The variation of a few degrees is caused by the difference in temperature in the centre and ends of the canister.
 At December 15 2004 the optical system for measuring the temperature on this canister stopped functioning.